 My wonderful interior design client in Fort Langley, wondered if we should use Plywood, MDF or Melamine boxes for her kitchen cabinets.
 She had heard Plywood was stronger than Melamine or MDF.
 Is it?
-Here's the inside scoop with help from my fabulous cabinet supplier Shari from Century Cabinets:
+Here's the inside scoop with help from cabinet supplier Shari from Century Cabinets:

 Plywood: Plywood boxes have a finish on them, but if oil or food spills, it will get into the finish; causing rings and we can't refinish them.
 Therefore, if you want to use plywood, it is best to use a shelf liner to protect the finish.
 Wood will take on odors that melamine will not.